PanithanS/Webcam-Pose-Estimation-Walking-Speed-Measurement/readme.md

 ## Demonstration 01: Runn'main.py' with a webcam connected
 **Vid.
 1** Below is the demonstration of timing the passage of an individual from the "START" to the "END" point.
-- At the top-left corner of the video, the clock, mouse position, starting time, and ending time were shown from top to bottom, respectively.
+- The clock, mouse position, starting time, and ending time were shown, respectively, at the top-left corner of the video from top to bottom.
 - We can draw or redraw the START BOX and END BOX using the mouse, enabling users to easily reposition the camera with a flexible design for any walking path.
 - Once the boxes are defined, their positions will be saved.
 The next time the program is run, there is no need to redraw them (assuming the camera remains unmoved).
 - The start timing clock will start only when the person is in the START BOX, and the timing clock will not stop until the person is in the END BOX.